Rakesh9100/CalcDiverse/Calculators/Tip-Calculator/README.md

 ## Description :-

-Calculates the Tip based on Billing Amount
+Calculates the tip amount and final amount on the basis of tip percentage and bill amount.

 ## Tech Stacks :-